morimekta/providence/docs/java-libraries.md

 **TODO(morimekta):** Make the PPrettyPrinter a full-fledged serializer with both serialization and deserialization.
-Note that it's OK if this is a slightly lossy deserialization, and not fast at all, as it is meant purely for testing and debugging.
+Note that it's OK if this is a slightly lossy serialization / deserialization, and not fast at all, as it is meant purely for testing and debugging.

 ## Providence : Core - Jackson